mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 .. _get_protocol_constants:

-For example to check the value of important :ref:`constants <protocol_constants>` in Tezos, which may differ between Mainnet and other :ref:`test networks<test-networks>`, you can use::
+For example to check the value of important :ref:`constants <protocol_constants>` in Mavryk, which may differ between Mainnet and other :ref:`test networks<test-networks>`, you can use::

    mavkit-client rpc get /chains/main/blocks/head/context/constants | jq